bazilinskyy/coupled-sim/README.md

 # Sequencing
 ## Persistent Manager
 A persistent manager is needed to keep track of variables when switching experiments.
 During the switch of experiments, variables get deleted.
-However, for some applications you will want to be able to access certain variables at all times.
+However, for some applications, you will want to be able to access certain variables at all times.
 ```
 public class PersistentManager : MonoBehaviour
 {